 It's no secret that content creation is often a touchy subject due to the number of people involved in the process.
-From developers to marketing specialists to CXOs, everyone has a say in the content.
+Everyone has a say in the content, from developers to marketing specialists to CXOs.
 While paying attention to everyone is essential, this often causes delays.

 Using content as your primary driver helps companies think from a design perspective, enabling them to craft content that makes a difference for their stakeholders.

 Content-first means considering content early on in your projects.
 This strategy prioritizes content creation and delivery to reduce project rollout delays in the content-creation process.

 Agility developed the first API-driven headless CMS in the market circa 2003.
 Since then, Agility's API-first CMS has been the foundation others have tried to build on.
-As an API-first CMS, Agility CMS helps you move data in and out of your CMS using API calls.
+Agility CMS is an API-first CMS that helps you move data in and out of your CMS using API calls.
 API-centricity, the backbone of Agility's modular architecture, allows you to deploy content on the fly by any team member.

 Traditional headless platforms like Drupal aren't as secure as they should be.
-Monolith CMSs are prone to cyberattacks that almost any person can carry out without the need for an extensive toolset or knowledge.
-SQL injections and brute force attacks are only two of the potential security issues Drupal can face.
-As a headless CMS, Agility CMS protects your data from SQL injections and all kinds of cyberattacks while ensuring compliance today and in the future.
+Monolith CMSs are prone to cyberattacks that almost anyone can carry out without needing an extensive toolset or knowledge.
+SQL injections and brute force attacks are only two potential security issues Drupal can face.
+As a headless CMS, Agility CMS protects your data from SQL injections and all cyberattacks while ensuring compliance today and in the future.

-Legacy CMS platforms aren't built to deliver the flexibility that modern developers and marketers need to stay at the top of their game.
+Legacy CMS platforms aren't built to deliver modern developers' flexibility, and marketers need to stay at the top of their game.
 Traditional CMSs aren't ready to provide omnichannel digital experiences.
-They also tend to limit both marketers and developers on how and where to deliver content.
+They also limit marketers and developers on how and where to deliver content.
 With the growth of headless commerce as a headless alternative for eCommerce businesses, it has become evident that traditional CMSs like Drupal are ill-equipped to face the future of website development.